cube-planning/slate/source/index.html.md

 Filters must only have one value.
 However, you can send that value as `{'top-level': 'value'}` or `{'top-level': ['value']}`.
 They are equivalent.

+The request and response JSONs follow the same format and all fields are required.
+See [Retrieve Report Templates](#retrieve-report-templates) for more information on JSON format and expected values.

 ### HTTP Request